predicatelabs/predicate-paxos/README.md

 - Configurable compliance requirements enforced on-chain
 - Flexible ownership and policy management (Both hooks are Ownable2Step)
 - Support for transaction limits, geo-restrictions and other controls
-- By default, it has support for trading with any USDL/ERC20 pair
+- By default, it has support for trading with any USDL/ERC20 pair.
+Example is with USDC

 You can find the design doc [here](https://predicate-network.notion.site/Design-Doc-Paxos-Uniswap-V4-Hooks-1e3d742b36ac80968d5df0282292e1ba?pvs=74)